- Politics and Social Issues»

 and how events are understood.

-Woodrow Wilson, for example, was not merely racist, but sexist, and
+Woodrow Wilson, for example, was not merely racist, but sexist, and was

-which opened mail, monitored association, curtailed free thought.
+mail, monitored association, curtailed free thought.

 The only reason he granted women the right to vote was because the rest of the world was watching the brutal treatment of suffragettes.